a

 Hikers on both the Tahoe to Yosemite and Pacific Crest Trails will touch the Carson Pass Management Area.

-Tahoe to Yosemite Route through the Carson Pass Management Area
+Tahoe to Yosemite Route

 Southbound backpackers on the Tahoe to Yosemite Trail route turn Southwest from the Carson Gap to pass through the heart of the Carson Pass Management Area, which is centered on the magnificent Round Top and Sisters massif.

-Your route options.
+Our route options.

-I recommend spending a night at Round Top Lake to give yourself an early start the next morning through the 9.52 mile unmaintained section of trail between Summit City Creek and Camp Irene.
-Heck, you should camp at Round Top Lake because regardless of the trail you are hiking, be it the Tahoe to Yosemite or Pacific Crest Trail because it is the finest places to camp for many miles in every direction.
-Really.
+Heck, we should camp at Round Top Lake because regardless of the trail we are hiking, be it the Tahoe to Yosemite or Pacific Crest Trail, because Round Top Lake offers one of the finest places to camp for many miles in every direction.

 Through Hiker Permits